Yes, March 17 is St. Patrick’s Day.

 Garibaldi’s volunteers took and held Palermo and marched on Messina which fell in a week.
 Garibaldi then crossed the Straits of Messina landing at Reggio Calabria where the garrison of the Kingdom of Sicily quickly surrendered.

 Garibaldi, by now leading about 25,000 marched northward toward Naples, cheered by throngs and joined by rebels.
-As he marched on the Kingdom of Naples, the peoples of Apulia (my people!) and Basilicata declared their allegiance to the new Italy.
+As he marched on the Kingdom of Naples, the peoples of Apulia (my people!) and Basilicata declared their allegiance to the Kingdom of Italy.
 Naples fell as troops of the Kingdom of Sardinia marched South through the Papal States led by Victor Emmanuel, joining up with Garibaldi’s rag tag army.

 Garibaldi and Victor Emmanuel at Teano

 Garibaldi met with Victor Emmanuel at Teano and pledged his allegiance – it is considered the birthplace of the Italian nation as we know it.
-Garibaldi entered Naples beside the King to delirious welcoming crowds and immediately retired, leaving the unification of the Italian peninsula to Victor Emmanuel.
+Garibaldi entered Naples beside the King to tumultuous crowds and immediately retired, leaving the unification of the Italian peninsula to Victor Emmanuel.
 Garibaldi sacrificed his hopes for a republican Italy in return for a united Italy.
 The republic would not come until after two world wars.

 What would have happened if Garibaldi had continued his march northward toward Rome?
 If had declared a Republic of the South under perhaps Mazzini?
 Would the history of Italy have been markedly different?
 Who knows.